bez-net/ayame-update/README.md

 ## WebRTC Signaling Server Ayame Update
-    upgraded by Stoney Kang(CSO), sikang99@gmail.com in TeamGRIT
+    updated by Stoney Kang(CSO), sikang99@gmail.com in TeamGRIT

 ### Usage
 1. build the server and run it